 Today is the ninth anniversary of my father’s death.
 He was born on January 4, 1931, in his parents’ bedroom at 451 Fairmount Avenue in the Northern Liberties section of Philadelphia.
-(That’s the second-floor front in the photograph at right.)
+(That’s the second-floor front in the photograph above.)
 He would have died there, too, most likely, if he hadn’t required hospice care at the end of his life in 2008.
 The house had been in the family since my grandfather Max purchased it for his small but growing family back in the 1920s, and by the time my brother and I sold the place a few years ago, it had been in the family for 80 years or so.

 If I’ve been writing about Philadelphia more in the past few months, it might be because of the nostalgia you feel for the places of your childhood as you grow older.
 I spent a lot of the time in that house, in that neighborhood, too.
 Though by the time I came along in 1962 my parents were living in Feasterville, a suburb of Philadelphia, we came into town almost every weekend to visit my father’s parents in Northern Liberties; my brother and I played in the small garden and cobblestone-paved alley in back of the house, much as my father, his stepbrother, and their friends must have done when they were children.
 I was baptized in the St. Andrew’s Russian Orthodox Cathedral just around the corner.
 My godmother and a close family friend, Anna Shopa, lived next door to the cathedral.
 (And it has something more of a history, too; see Harry Kyriakodis’ 2012 book about the neighborhood, Northern Liberties: The Story of a Philadelphia River Ward.)